By: Richard Caro | Posted: November 10, 2018 | Updated: May 15, 2023

 So they all should be OK for wearing in the shower, which is important as this is where many falls happen.

 Each of these products works by connecting to the cellular network and calling for help when you press the help button.
 So they will work anywhere there is cell coverage.
-In addition, the Apple Watch can connect over a WiFi network, so long as it is a WiFi network your iPhone can connect to.

 Because different cellular carriers have different perfection of coverage in different places, it is important which carrier each product uses, and how good that carrier’s coverage is in your neghbourhood.